Tan-JunWei/CTF-Writeups/content/PicoCTF/Forensics/CanYouSee.md

 From the metadata, we realise a suspicious string of characters shown for the `Attribution URL`.
 It looks like it is `base64 encoded`.
-We shall try decoding it using [[CyberChef]].
+We shall try decoding it using CyberChef.

 ### CyberChef output